 We will record all information on the checks carried out in the school's single central record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
 We follow requirements and best practice in retaining copies of these checks, as set out below.

-The SCR will be monitored and checked by the DSL/HT/Safeguarding Governor on a regular basis, throughout the academic year: Example half termly, the DSL/HT/Gov will need to have access the WCF - SCR training
+The SCR will be monitored and checked by the DSL/HT/Safeguarding Governor on a regular basis, throughout the academic year.

 Appointing new staff

 When appointing new staff, we will: